 Limit intake of these foods for better bone health—and better overall health, too!

 While this simple diagnostic procedure won’t strengthen your bones, it can let you know if you’re doing enough for better bone health.

 It’s recommended that all women over the age of 65 and men over 70 have a bone density scan.

 The Five Star Difference — Healthy, active living

 It can be hard to find the motivation to regularly exercise and eat healthy, especially as an older adult.
 That’s why Five Star Senior Living offers a wide variety of engaging activities and nutritious meals that make it easy for residents to get moving, eat well and build up bone strength so they can maintain their independence.
-To learn more about how Five Star promotes a healthy, active and enriching lifestyle for residents, call one of our senior living experts at (757) 797-6866 or find a Five Star community near you.
+To learn more about how Five Star promotes a healthy, active and enriching lifestyle for residents, contact one of our senior living experts or find a Five Star community near you.